Prajwalmegalamani/Attendance-Calculator-For-MSTEAMS/README.md

    ## **"Note: Extensions are taken automatically(.csv)"**

-   8. Next **"Select the Save Absentees as Excel File(This will save Absentees list as Your_typed_Name.csv)"**,Type the filename in the Pop-up,In this case it is "Absentees(10-08-2020).csv"
+   8. Next **"Select the Save Absentees as Excel File(This will save Absentees list as Your_file_Name.csv)"**,Type the filename in the Pop-up,In this case it is "Absentees(10-08-2020).csv"

       ![SAB Help image](https://user-images.githubusercontent.com/46928323/91614182-afb1ef80-e99e-11ea-91ff-321c1362b42d.png)

-   9. Next **"Select the Save Presentees as Excel File(This will save Presentees list as Your_typed_Name.csv)"**,Type the filename in the Pop-up,In this case it is "Presentees(10-08-2020).csv"
+   9. Next **"Select the Save Presentees as Excel File(This will save Presentees list as Your_file_Name.csv)"**,Type the filename in the Pop-up,In this case it is "Presentees(10-08-2020).csv"

       ![SPR Help image](https://user-images.githubusercontent.com/46928323/91614268-d7a15300-e99e-11ea-93c5-39d7f8f006b5.png)

-   10. Exit the application and **"Check the saved files"**
+   10. Exit the application and **"Check saved files"**

        ![CMP Help image](https://user-images.githubusercontent.com/46928323/91615215-b6416680-e9a0-11ea-9ff1-027821cb2654.png)

-   # Do you think anything is missing,or have an idea to make this better let us know.
+   # Do you think anything is missing, or have an idea to make this project better let us know.